-Second and further enrollments in any course will have an additional cost of \$300.00 per semester credit hour repeated.
-This fee will have to be fully paid before the start of the new course attempt.
-Attendance to face-to-face courses Residential weeks included in programs are face-to-face courses of compulsory attendance.
-They must be completed with a grade above C to fulfill graduation requirements of the program.
+Attendance to face-to-face courses

+Residential weeks included in programs are face-to-face courses of compulsory attendance.
+They must be completed with a grade above C+ to fulfill graduation requirements of the program.
 Under normal circumstances, residential weeks will be completed on the dates featured in the program calendar.
 In the event that a student cannot attend on the expected dates, he can request completing the course on any of the two following terms without any additional charges or fees, stating the reasons for not attending on the expected dates.

 In the event that a student cannot attend the residential week neither on the expected dates nor on the two following terms, he may forward a request to the Academic Committee to complete the corresponding credits through a substitute online course.
 The Academic Committee may authorize or deny this request in view of the student's personal and academic circumstances.

 The online substitute courses need a minimum number of students (usually 15 to 20) to allow for an academic progress equivalent to the residential week.
-These courses are usually organized at least once in a year, but the Business School cannot guarantee fixed dates.
+These courses are usually organized at least once in a year, but WBS cannot guarantee fixed dates.